-So you're planning your trip to Mexico during the spring and you would rather not spend your vacation surrounded by hordes of drunk college students?
-Not to worry, there are plenty of options for a Mexican springtime holiday with lots of peace and relaxation and no tequila shots or wet t-shirt contests to speak of.
-Read on for my tips on how to travel to Mexico during the springtime and avoid the spring break crowds.
+Spending your Mexican vacation surrounded by hordes of drunk college students may be some people's idea of fun, but we understand that it's not for everyone.
+If you're contemplating planning a trip to Mexico during the springtime and you would like to avoid the typical spring break scene, not to worry!
+There are plenty of options for a Mexican springtime holiday with lots of peace and relaxation and no wet t-shirt contests or tequila shots (savvy drinkers know you're supposed to sip!) to speak of.
+Read on for some tips on how to travel to Mexico during the springtime and avoid the spring break crowds.

-If you can at all avoid it, plan your trip so that it doesn't coincide with the busiest spring break travel period.
-You should keep in mind that besides college breaks, Easter is also a very busy time for travel in Mexico: Mexican students get the two weeks around Easter off, and Mexican families love to head to the beach during this time.
+If you can at all avoid it, plan your trip so that it doesn't coincide with the busiest spring break travel period, which is usually in mid-March.
+You should keep in mind that besides college breaks, Easter is also a very busy time for travel in Mexico: Mexican students get the two weeks around Easter off from school, and Mexican families love to head to the beach during this time.
 The week leading up to Easter tends to be a little quieter than the week following.
 So if you can schedule your trip around those dates, you'll find fewer crowds.
 Learn more about Easter and Holy Week in Mexico.
 If you're unable to schedule your trip for another time, keep reading.

-If, despite my encouragement to do otherwise, you are still planning to visit one of the more popular spring break destinations, keep in mind that there are some hotels that are known as spring break party centers.
-You can head to Cancun, Los Cabos or Acapulco and still find some peace and quiet if you choose a hotel that eschews a party atmosphere in favor of a more tranquil ambiance.
+If, despite our encouragement to do otherwise, you are still planning to visit one of the more popular spring break destinations, keep in mind that there are some hotels that are known primarily as spring break party centers.
+You can head to Cancun, Los Cabos, Puerto Vallarta or Acapulco and still find some peace and quiet if you choose a hotel that eschews a party atmosphere in favor of a more tranquil ambiance.
 Resorts and hotels that are a little more upscale will probably fit the bill, and you really can't go wrong if you choose one of the Mexico boutique hotels.